-As a University scholarship recipient (Regents, Presidential & Distinguished), can I drop below the required 15 semester hours in a fall or spring semester and retake the class that I dropped in the summer?
+As a University scholarship recipient (Regents and Presidential), can I drop below the required 15 semester hours in a fall or spring semester and retake the class that I dropped in the summer?

-No. All academic scholarship recipients must complete a total of 30 credit hours at the end of the Spring semester and earn a cumulative G.P.A. of a 3.0 for Presidential & Distinguished, while Regents must earn a cumulative G.P.A. of a 3.2.
+No. All academic scholarship recipients must complete a total of 30 credit hours at the end of the Spring semester and earn a cumulative G.P.A. of a 3.0 for Presidential and Regents must earn a cumulative G.P.A. of a 3.2.